rickymedrano/srirs-sensor-project/README.md

 - Python 3 with mysql connector library
 - Arduino IDE with EmonLib library
 - Raspbian (any version with systemd, so Stretch or Buster)
+- MySQL database, either locally or in the cloud.
+We used a MySQL RDS on AWS with their free-tier option.
+- If you want to graph the data you can use a website like Grafana and connect your database, or you can use Plotly.

 ### Hardware Prerequisites
 You will need a 3D Printer if you want to print the model.